© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig y Llyn Mawr platform cairn and standing stone is a scheduled monument protected by Cadw under reference MG328.
 View the official record →

-Craig y Llyn Mawr platform cairn and standing stone is a Prehistoric funerary and ritual monument located in Wales and designated under Cadw's Scheduled Ancient Monument system.
+Craig y Llyn Mawr platform cairn and standing stone is a prehistoric ritual and funerary monument located in Wales, designated under Cadw reference SAM MG328.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG328.

 Craig y Llyn Mawr platform cairn and standing stone dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig y Llyn Mawr platform cairn and standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG328.